cureneutron/guides/_guides/rolling-wormholes.md

 Thorax alternatives include: any t1 cruiser equipped with a Medium Higgs Anchor rig and an oversized (100mn/500mn) propulsion module.

-##All-Out Rolling
+## All-Out Rolling

-###All-Out Statics
+### All-Out Statics
-Both of All-out's statics have 20 RU's worth of mass, which is 20Â±2 RU's worth of mass when we count in the mass deviation (This is important).
+Both of All-out's statics have 20 RU's worth of mass, which is 20±2 RU's worth of mass when we count in the mass deviation (This is important).
 They also have a 300Gg (3 RU) of mass limit that can go through at one time.
 This is good, because cancer like carriers and dreads can't come in and evict us.
 This is also bad because you can't bring anything heavier than that in or out of the hole.

-####The brainlet's rolling process
+#### The brainlet's rolling process

 First of all, make sure you're in a rolling battleship on the home side of the hole.
 Then follow this: